First, the fine-print:

 + My film didn’t get in?
 Can you tell me why?
 Do you offer feedback?

-Sure.
-If you really want it.
-But not until after the festival.
-Send us an email in January/February/March 2018 before we get busy.
+Sure, but not until after the festival.
+Send us an email in January/February/March 2019 before we get busy.

 Didn't see the answer you were looking for?
 Did you try the style guides at the top?
 If so, and you still have not found the answer, send an email to Jordan at submissions@OtherWorldsAustin.com.